abhinav4848/Obsidian-Medicine/morphine breakthrough dose.md

 	Breakthrough dose is 1/6th the daily morphine dose.
 	Total of new dose in 24 hrs/6, is the dose in 4 hrs. or 10% of total daily dose given 4 hourly.

 If a patient has had to use PRN oramorph, say 40mg in a day, then add that to the total daily morphine intake when converting to syringe driver.

+When increasing the dose of opioids the next dose should be increased by 30-50%. #important
+>[!info]
+>If patient is on 50mg BD & took 70mg PRN, then adding on the PRN would make the BD dose 85mg which is more than 30-50% increase from the previous dose of 50mg.
+So max strength of new BD dose will be $1.3 * 50= 65 mg$ to $1.5*50=75 mg$.
+>Increase the regular dose of morphine every 2-3 days.
+# Conversion table

 | From                  | To                   | Equation          | Notes                       |
 | --------------------- | -------------------- | ----------------- | --------------------------- |